 Per Serving Cost: $1.16

 - 1 cup soy sauce – $0.72

 - 6 Tablespoons brown sugar – $0.18

 - 1 ½ Tablespoons fresh ginger – $0.02

 NOTE: The recipe prices are calculated by using grocery store websites.
 The actual cost of the recipe will vary depending on what ingredients you already have.

 - First, stir together the soy sauce, water, brown sugar, grated ginger, and garlic.

 - Next, place the chicken in a ziplock bag and pour in 3/4 cup of the soy sauce mixture over the chicken.

-- Next, using the remaining soy sauce mix, heat it in a saucepan until it begins to boil.
+- Next, use the remaining soy sauce mixture and heat it in a saucepan until it begins to boil.